Missing Teeth Spaces Causes Bone Loss and Shifting

 Dentures or partial dentures is one way to replace teeth, but not the best way.
 Dentures speeds up bone loss due to the pressure they place on the jaw bone.
 It wears the bone out, which then shrinks it much quicker than other ways to replace teeth.
 The rate of bone loss accelerates for those who wear dentures all the time, including overnight.

-A bridge is another way that some people replace missing teeth.
-It’s also not the best way to replace missing teeth, though.
+A teeth bridge is an alternative to a dental implant.
+It’s not the best way to replace missing teeth, though.
 A bridge does not provide the stimulation the jaw bone needs to maintain strength.
 As the jaw bone weakens, a gap can develop underneath the bridge, which can become visible when the person smiles.

 If dentures or partial dentures and a bridge aren’t the best way to replace missing teeth, what is?